This major includes both theory and application and prepares students for a variety of challenging careers in the field of computer science.

 Once admitted to a master’s program through the Accelerated Path, students may take up to a maximum of 12 credit hours of graduate coursework (as listed below the major requirements) and have those hours count toward both the bachelor’s and master’s degrees.
 Students will be charged at the undergraduate rate and retain eligibility for undergraduate scholarships.
-For each semester in which they take courses for both undergraduate and graduate credit, students must complete a “mixed credit” registration form that is approved by the advisor.
+For each semester in which they take courses for both undergraduate and graduate credit, students must complete a “mixed credit” registration form that is approved by the graduate program director, department chair and college dean.
 Students taking courses for graduate credit must adhere to all relevant graduate policies.

 Students admitted to an Accelerated Path Master’s Program must meet all graduate program admission requirements at the time they complete the baccalaureate degree and must meet all degree completion requirements of the graduate program.